abilandz/PH8124/Lecture_4/Lecture_4.md

 ```bash
 help test
 ```
-At the end, we indicate that the test construct ```[[ ... ]]``` can be used to branch the code execution, depending on whether some command executed correctly, or it has failed.
-If it has failed, we can branch even further the code execution depending on the exit status of particular error.
+In the end, we indicate that the test construct ```[[ ... ]]``` can be used to branch the code execution, depending on whether some command executed correctly, or it has failed.
+If it has failed, we can branch even further the code execution depending on the exit status of a particular error.
 This is achieved by storing and testing the content of special variable **$?**, schematically:

 ```bash
 someCommand # variable $? gets updated with the exit status of this command